 Furthermore, the company reportedly keeps user-identifiable data for only 14 days.
 With this program fitted into your device, you can surf the web ‘anonymously and without oversight.’
 There are 2 types of accounts that are up for grabs, Basic and Premium.
 While the former is free of cost, the latter can be picked up for $6.25 per month.

 3 – CyberGhost:

 Are you CyberGhosted yet?
 Well, if you’re not, then we suggest you snag the spectacular specter right away.
-Why, you might ask?
+Why you might ask?
 Well for one, it prevents site operators from identifying and tracking you.
 It’s also a great option for viewing uncensored websites and blocked content, breaking the geo-restriction barrier.
 It’s a reliable treat that allows you to make transactions and payments while using public WLANs or hotspots without having to look over your shoulder for suspicious activity.

-And as the company states, this software seems to be a good choice for activists, journalists and police officers who need to investigate with ease.
+And as the company states, CyberGhost seems to be a good choice for activists, journalists and police officers who need to investigate with ease.
 Besides a free version, there’s a trio of other pricing schemes namely, Classic, Premium and Premium Plus VPN that’s tagged at €4,17, €6,67 and €9.92, respectively.

 4 – TunnelBear: